 Dirty injectors or ones that have failed completely will either be stuck in the open or closed position.
 An injector that doesn't open can cause hard starts, lack of power and the rough running condition.

-One that's stuck partially open can cause a loss of fuel pressure and will allow raw gas to leak into the cylinder and this works its way down into the oil sump.
+One that's stuck partially open can cause a loss of fuel pressure and will allow raw gas to leak into the cylinder.
+Eventually the extra liquid work its way down into the oil sump.

-After this goes on for a while you might be able to pull the dipstick and possibly notice an over filled oil level condition.
+After this goes on for a while you might be able to pull the engine oil dipstick and notice an over filled oil level condition.
 Another sign that raw fuel is leaking into the oil is the smell of raw gas mixed with the engine oil.
-Gas odor is strong enough that you can smell it on the dip stick when checking the oil level.
+The odor is often strong enough that you can smell it on the dip stick when checking the level and condition.

-Another telltale sign of a leaking injector would be a run on condition.
-This is also called dieseling as the engine can kick and sputter like an old fashioned diesel truck for a few seconds after the key is removed.
+Another telltale sign of a leaking injector is a run on condition.
+This is also called dieseling.
+In other words, the engine can kick and sputter like an old fashioned diesel truck for a few seconds after the key is removed.

-To be a little clearer when you turn off the key to shut down the engine the injection is closed and the engine should immediately die.
+When you turn off the key to shut down the engine the injection process stops.The engine should immediately quit.
 If it continues to run on or clatter and sputter instead of turning off completely and immediately, you have fuel dripping in the combustion chamber.

 A dirty injector is a possible cause of the above condition.
 Build up of gum or carbon deposits on the tip can prevent it from sealing completely when the solenoid is not energized.
 This allows raw fuel to continue to enter the cylinder.
 This is then ignited by heat and compression like a diesel engine.
 The closer the injector is to the engine the more heat it's exposed to and the more likely a gummy deposit can develop.

 The signal itself originates from the power train control module on most types of automobiles.
-On some models this is called the injection driver module but in both cases it's a low voltage pulse which makes testing the circuit with a standard test light difficult.
+On some models this is called the injection driver module.
+However, in both cases it's a low voltage pulse which makes testing the circuit with a standard test light difficult.
 Hence time to buy another special tool.

-They make a test device that plugs into the injector connector known as noid light.
-This will flash when the injector is being signaled to open and stay lit until the unit is closed.
+They make a test device that plugs into the injector connector known as a noid light.
+This will flash when the injector is signaled to open.
+It stays lit until the unit is closed by the control module.

-This can test the entire engine management side on some models.
-It's true that a meter can be used for the same test but the ease of use by just looking for the flash is nice.
-You can also test the resistance of the injector itself with an ohm meter.
+This can test the entire engine management side on many models.
+It's true that you can use an automotive meter for the same test.
+Although the ease of use by just looking for the flash is nice and hands free.

-When I find that the injectors are being fired correctly and electrically sound the next thing I do is to perform an injector balance test.
+When I find the injectors are firing correctly and electrically sound, the next thing I do is to perform an injector balance test.
 This test can help isolate clogged, dirty, or inoperative injectors.

 They make injector test equipment in kits to help accomplish these tasks for specific models.
-This is the way to go if you are a dealership technician sticking to a single brand of car.
-Here is the important point, When each individual injector is mechanically activated it should drop the fuel pressure in the rail the same amount as on the others.
+This is the way to go if you're a dealership technician sticking to a single brand of car.
+Here's the important point.
+When each individual injector is mechanically activated it should drop the fuel pressure in the rail the same amount as on the others.

 Manufacturers will usually include a plus or minus tolerance of 2-3 PSI as an allowable variance.
-If you have one injector that drops 10 PSI and the other injectors drop 25 PSI then the injector with the low flow rate needs to be inspected.
+If you have one injector that drops 10 PSI and the other injectors drop 25 PSI then the one with the lower flow rate needs to be inspected.

-When you are testing, units with low pressure drops are the ones to look out for.
-When the tip or orifice is dirty or severely restricted you will find there will not be much pressure decrease when it's energized.
-These may need to be cleaned with professional injector cleaning tools (below) or it may need to be replaced.
+When you're testing, low pressure drops are the ones to look out for.
+If the tip or orifice is dirty or restricted you'll find there won't be much pressure decrease when it's energized.
+These may need a cleaning with a professional injector cleaning tool.
+You can get one below.
+However, it might also need replacing.